 SaskTel Centre is Saskatchewan's premier sports and entertainment facility, hosting major touring concerts, sporting events, and local cultural events and tradeshows each year.
-Following unprecedented hardship, the event industry and venues faced due to COVID-19, SaskTel Centre returned to regular programming in February 2022 and was ranked among the Top 200 Arena Venues Worldwide by Pollstar Magazine.
+SaskTel Centre had a very successful year in 2023, and the arena was once again ranked among the Top 200 Arena Venues Worldwide by Pollstar Magazine.